SCHEDULE CHANGE: Interstate 70 Closures and Restrictions for Emergency Repairs

 Uniontown, PA – PennDOT District 12 is announcing a schedule change for the emergency repair work on the bridge carrying Route 51 over I-70 in Rostraver Township, Westmoreland County weather permitting.

-A full overnight closure of westbound I-70 will occur between the Uniontown (Exit 46A) and Pittsburgh (Exit 46B) interchanges from 9 p.m. to 4 a.m.
-Wednesday, March 9 and Thursday, March 10 as crews work to repair the damaged bridge beam.
+A full overnight closure of westbound I-70 will occur between the Uniontown (Exit 46A) and Pittsburgh (Exit 46B) interchanges from 9 p.m. to 7 a.m.
+Thursday, March 10 as crews work to repair the damaged bridge beam.
+This change has been implemented to accommodate the anticipated winter weather arriving this weekend.
 Traffic will be detoured.

-The full weekend closure has been reduced to an overnight closure of westbound I-70 anticipated to occur Friday, March 11 from 9 p.m. to 8 a.m.
-Due to forecasted weather, this overnight closure may be postponed.
-Additional details will be provided Friday, March 11.

 Take Pittsburgh/northbound 51 exit (Exit 46B)